CoolKit-Technologies/apiDocs/en/APICenterV2.md

 Request method: post

-Note: The acesss token expires in 30 days by default (for security reasons).
-When this happens, you do not need to log in again to obtain the acesss token, but call this interface to refresh the acesss token
+Note: The Access Token expires in 30 days by default (for security reasons).
+When this happens, you do not need to log in again to obtain the Access Token, but call this interface to refresh the Access Token

 Request parameters: